Call for Projects, Review and Ranking of Projects

 The DPH is federally required to solicit meaningful public input when each IUP is developed.
 The DPH is also required by State law to hold a public hearing on the draft Project Priority List (PPL) that is included in the IUP.
 The DPH publishes the draft IUP and PPL for a 30 day public comment period followed by a public hearing.

-The DPH has finalized Amendment #1 to the SFY 2018 IUP, per the procedure noted in the IUP, to reflect Eligibility Applications which were received after the initial Call For Projects due date.
-The proposed Amendment #1 to the SFY 2018 IUP was made available for a 30-day public review and comment period.
-No comments were received and the amended IUP is now final.
+The DPH has finalized Amendment #1 to the SFY 2019 Annual IUP, per the amendment procedures detailed in the IUP, to reflect Eligibility Applications which were received after the initial SFY 2019 Call For Projects due date.
+The proposed Amendment #1 to the Annual SFY 2019 IUP was made available for a 30-day public review and comment period.
+One comment was received; however no revisions were deemed necessary and the amendment annual IUP is now final.

-The public hearing on the State Fiscal Year 2018 IUP and PPL was held on Wednesday, October 25, 2017 at the DPH.
-The finalized Hearing Report, IUP and PPL for SFY 2018 are provided below.
+The public hearing on the State Fiscal Year 2019 Annual IUP and PPL was held on Thursday, June 28, 2018 at the DPH.
+The finalized Hearing Report, IUP and PPL for SFY 2019 are provided below.

 - Hearing Report for State Fiscal Year 2018